Two years ago I found a vintage Hazel Atlas Tom And Jerry set at a local antique mall for a really good price. Of course, I snatched it up.

 The other theory is Pierce Egan, an English journalist and writer, created and named the drink after characters in his 1820's novel called "Life In London, Or The Day And Night Scenes Of Jerry Hawthorn Esq.
 And His Elegant Friend Corinthian Tom".
 Could there be a longer title for a book?

-It definitely was not named after the cat and mouse duo of Tom And Jerry.
+It definitely was not named after the cat and mouse cartoon duo.
 That I do know!

 Tom And Jerry Drink Bowl Sets